 Group velocity is discussed under superposition of waves.
 To understand group velocity one must first understand the concept of superposition.
-When two waves intercept each other in space, the resultant oscillation is somewhat complex than the sine behavior.
+When two waves intercept each other in space, the resultant oscillation is somewhat complex than the sine behaviour.
 Particle at a point oscillates with varying amplitudes.
 The maximum amplitude is the unison of the two amplitudes of the original waves.
 The minimum amplitude is the minimum difference between the two original amplitudes.
 If the two amplitudes are equal, the maximum is twice the amplitude and the minimum is zero.
 For the sake of clarity, let us assume that the two modulated waves are of the same amplitude and different frequencies.
 This causes the wave with the higher frequency to be enveloped in the wave with the lower frequency.
 This causes a group of waves packed in an envelope.
 The velocity of this envelope is the group velocity of the wave.
 It must be noted that, for a standing wave, the group velocity is zero.
-For the same frequency and they must have opposite directions of travel.
+For the group velocity to be zero both of the waves have to be of the same frequency and they must have opposite directions of travel.